 Buy the EVGA SuperNova T2 on:

-Similar to the previous two, the Rog Strix offers 80+ Gold efficiency but also provides some cosmetic customisation with magnetic logos and stickers.
+Similar to the previous two, the ASUS ROG Strix offers 80+ Gold efficiency but also provides some cosmetic customisation with magnetic logos.

 Buy the ASUS ROG STRIX 1000W on: